According to a Career Builder survey, a bad hire costs nearly $15,000 on average!

-Let’s face it – hiring is one of the most difficult tasks for recruiters.
+Let’s face it – hiring the best talent is one of the most complex tasks.
 It takes a lot of time, energy, and effort.
-Also, a wrong assessment can lead to the hiring of a not-so-suitable candidate, which can end up costing companies a huge amount of money in rehiring and retraining.
+Also, bad hiring can lead to real cost increases in terms of —

 - Standard Hiring Process